Information in the stop list

 • Stop costs

-• the KM value shows how distance of the route is covered with this stop
+• the number of kilometers indicates how much of the total distance of the route has been covered with this stop

-• the time behind the mileage shows the expected arrival time at the stop
+• the time after the kilometer indicates the estimated time of arrival at the stop

 • the time in the gray box indicates the length of the stay foreseen for the stop.